Lockheed JetStar: Design

 The JetStar has a fairly typical business jet design layout, with a swept wing and a cruciform tail.
 The wing has a 30° sweepback and features large fuel tanks at about half-span, extending some distance in front and behind the wing.
 The wings hold 10000 lb of fuel, and each slipper tank holds 4000 lb of fuel for a total fuel load of 18000 lb.
 The wing also includes leading edge flaps (not slats) along the front of the wing outboard of the tanks (these leading edge flaps reduce the stalling speed by an additional three knots), while double-slotted trailing edge flaps span the entire rear surface inboard of the ailerons.
 The wing incorporates inflatable rubber deicing boots for the removal of ice accumulated in flight.
+The original prototypes were fitted with a tricycle landing gear arrangement with one wheel on each leg, following an accident in 1962, the nose gear was modified with two tires.

+To lower pilot workload, all of the JetStar's flight controls are power augmented.
+Lateral control was achieved via the ailerons without the use of spoilers.
 The horizontal stabilizer is mounted nearly halfway up the fin to keep it clear of the engines' jet blast.
-One feature is that the horizontal stabilizer is trimmable by pivoting the entire tail fin and stabilizer assembly, which has a distinctive unpainted area at the base of the fin that is noticeable in most pictures.
+One feature is that the horizontal stabilizer is trimmable by pivoting the entire tail fin and stabilizer assembly, which has a distinctive unpainted area at the base of the fin.
 The JetStar does not have any tail deicing capability, nor was it required for certification.
-A speed brake is located on the underside of the fuselage to aid deceleration for landing.
-The original prototypes used a tricycle landing gear with one wheel per leg, but after an accident in 1962 the nose gear was modified with two tires.
+An air brake is located on the underside of the fuselage to aid deceleration for landing.

 The JetStar is a relatively heavy aircraft for its class, at 44500 lb.
 Maximum cruising speed is Mach 0.8, or 567 mph at 21000 ft.
 Range is typically quoted as 2500 mi with a 3500 lb payload.
-Typically, interiors feature seating for eight with a full-sized lavatory, or a slightly denser arrangement for ten.
-The JetStar is one of the few aircraft of its class which allow a person to walk upright in the cabin, although to do this the aisle is sunk slightly so that the seats are raised on either side.
+A typical interior feature seating for up to eight passengers along with a full-sized lavatory, or a slightly denser arrangement that could accommodate up to ten.
+The JetStar is one of the few aircraft of its class that permits a person to walk upright in the cabin, although to facilitate this, the aisle is sunk slightly so that the seats are raised on either side.
 The windows are relatively large.